Jaswanth19-596/MedBot-A-Medical-Chatbot/README.md

 ## Usage

-You can interact with MedBot through the web interface or the command-line interface.
+You can interact with MedBot through the web interface, command-line interface, or Docker container.

 ### Web Interface